wallytutor/DryTooling.jl/docs/src/FiniteVolumes/validation/carburizing.md

 ## Carburizing of alloy 23MnCrMo5

 For alloy 23MnCrMo5 we perform 2 hours of carbon enrichment followed by 4 hours of zero flux (closed system) diffusion.
+To make it shorter, all the code is presented in a single block below.

 ```@example carburizing
 enrich  = 2hour